divenal/givenergy-scripts/README.md

 One final job of the script: when I force an export, I tend to do it at less than max power.
 But when I'm in normal dynamic discharge mode, I want full discharge power to be available.
 So the script automatically detects when we are not exporting, and sets power to max.

 The current, rather ad-hoc, rule, is that during the time window defined by the pause timer, the modbus script is in charge.
 Otherwise, it limits its activity.
 (By having the script configured using inverter timers, it saves having to try to send it messages by some other means while it's running.
-I can communicate it, rather crudely, through these timers.)
+I can communicate to it, rather crudely, through these timers.
+Though it has since occurred to me that I can use a mmap file to send it data too.
+So I'll probably add that.)

 ### Summary